 For a more detailed figure to build a log cabin, have a look at our article on the breakdown of costs involved in building a log cabin.

-The log cabin in the breakdown above cost $25 per square foot.
+The cost of the log cabin in the breakdown above was $25 per square foot.

 Let’s compare these costs to the average price of building a traditional home.
 Home advisor reports that the average cost to build a new home is $305,372, which would put a 2,000 square foot home at $150 per square foot – a substantial amount more.